birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

 * May 27, 2022.
-We are organizing a challenge on Instagram Filter Removal at [AIM2022: Advances in Image Manipulation in conjuction with ECCV2022][aim2022].
+We are organizing a [challenge][ifr-challenge] on Instagram Filter Removal at [AIM2022: Advances in Image Manipulation in conjuction with ECCV2022][aim2022].

 * April 14, 2022.
 A paper titled ["Patch-wise Contrastive Style Learning for Instagram Filter Removal"][cifr] was accepted as *Oral Presentation* to
 [NTIRE2022: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing